 Prior to the worm, the majority of internet users, who at this point were largely academics and engineers, were not concerned about malicious software, let alone having any kind of protective software installed.

 The damage caused by the worm highlighted that internet security was something that needed to be taken seriously, and led the Defense Advanced Research Projects Agency to establish the CERT Coordination Center.
 It also prompted attempts to prevent similar attacks from occurring.

 Worms are still a major problem

-Since 1988, a number of worms such as Code Red, Blaster, Sasser and ILoveYou, have wrecked varying levels of havoc, and preventing the spread of worms is an ongoing challenge for the cybersecurity world.
+Since 1988, a number of worms such as Code Red, Blaster, Sasser and ILoveYou, have wrecked varying levels of havoc, and preventing the spread of worms is an ongoing challenge for the cybersecurity industry.

-Although internet security has come a long way since 1988, so have cyberattacks, and with more than 20 billion devices now online, so has scale of the damage they can cause.
+Although internet security has come a long way since 1988, so have cyberattacks and with more than 20 billion devices now online, so has scale of the damage they can cause.

-Despite recent cyberattacks catching the public’s attention, many organisations remain ill-prepared, meaning it is still possible to exploit weak passwords and systems.
+Despite recent cyberattacks catching the public’s attention, many organisations remain ill-prepared, meaning it is still possible to exploit weak passwords and computer systems.

 Two experts give their views